First target reached! Stretch target: £21,000

 We started this crowdfunder in November of 2022, and were thrilled to (over) achieve our basic target of 10K in January 2023 with the support of 137 fantastic people.
 This enabled us to make a start on location-based filming in April 2023.
 We learned that a skeleton crew was much easier to coordinate and better for our budget...and a great workout to boot!

-As at the end of May 2024, just over a year later, we had completed principal filming, with funds being used for all logistics surrounding this, eg, travel & transport around the country, accommodation, sustenance, etc, plus myriad sundries that come with filmmaking.
+As at the end of November 2024, we had completed principal filming, with funds being used for all logistics surrounding this, eg, travel & transport around the country, accommodation, sustenance, etc, plus myriad sundries that come with filmmaking.

 Funds have continued to trickle in both via private donation and crowdfunder and we are immensely grateful to all those who believe in this important project.